DevOpsBootcamp/website/source/07_database_integration.rst

 DELETE
 ------

+DELETE FROM
+   nobel
+WHERE
-Delete from nobel where yr = 1989, subject = peace
+   yr = 1989, subject = peace;

 .. note:: peace prizes can be contraversial, and perhaps there's a political interest in censoring our database?